 Place in preheated oven for 15 minutes, then turn over, so they bake/dry evenly.

-Continue to bake, checking to make sure the potatoes aren’t browning because each oven is different.
+Continue to bake the sweet potato chips, checking to make sure the potatoes aren’t browning because each oven is different.

 Bake for about 50 minutes in total, turning when needed, or removing small slices first.

 Take out of the oven and let cool completely before eating or placing in a tin, or Ziploc bag.

 Nothing too extravagant or difficult, but I’m making this list public to put the pressure on (so I make it a point of actually getting around to making these!)

 I hope to knock one off the list each month of the year, not necessarily in this order, and that you’ll follow my progress!